SocraLee/MicroDiffuse3D/README.md

 ## Architecture

 MicroDiffuse3D combines:
-1. **SiT-3D Backbone** — A 3D Diffusion Transformer (Scalable Interpolant Transformer) with Anisotropic Lateral-Axial Attention for efficient processing of volumetric data
+1. **SiT-3D Backbone** — A 3D Diffusion Transformer with Anisotropic Lateral-Axial Attention for efficient processing of volumetric data
-2. **3D UNet Conditioning Module** — Encodes low-resolution input volumes into dense conditioning signals
+2. **3D UNet Conditioning Module** — Encodes low-resolution input volumes into conditioning signals
-3. **Post-Diffusion Decoders** — Adapted and Fused decoder variants for pixel-space refinement
+3. **Post-Diffusion Decoders** — Specialized decoder variants that map VAE latents back to pixel space for high-fidelity detail refinement
-4. **REPA Alignment (optional)** — REPresentation Alignment loss using DINOv2 features for improved generation quality.
-This technique is not used in the paper, but in our initial experiments, it accelerates the convergence speed.
+4. **REPA Alignment (optional)** — REPresentation Alignment loss using DINOv2 features.
+We omitted this technique from our main results due to the high computational cost of preprocessing massive pretraining datasets.
+However, our initial experiments showed that it accelerates convergence and reduces data requirements.
+We have retained this feature in the codebase to facilitate adaptation to specific downstream tasks, particularly in domains where data is limited

 ## Installation
 ### Step 1: Clone the repository